sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 clipping, early stopping, logging, etc.

 Plain Adam is often inefficient for SciML problems, and it is prudent to run parameter estimation from multiple start guesses to reduce sensitivity to local minima.
-More efficient strategies include curriculum training, multiple shooting, or combinations thereof, all of which are supported by PEtab.jl.

 ## Next steps